The questions that I get asked most often is “How do I become a cabin crew?” The second most popular question is “How is life in the Middle East?”

-I found that the best way is to carry a shawl (wrap) to put round your shoulders in taxis, malls or coffee shops where the AC is set to 15oC.
+I found that the best way is to carry a shawl (wrap) to put around your shoulders in taxis, malls or coffee shops where the AC is set to 15C.

-‘Would I have to cover my hair with a scarf?’
+Do I have to cover my hair with a scarf?